eyecuelab/labnotebook/README.md

 ## How To

-Below are instructions to our staff for performing common tasks.
+Below are instructions for our staff to perform common tasks.

 ### Write a new post